Why is Preventing Stress so Important for Achieving your Dream Body and How to Do It

 Recent studies have found that if your brain is tired, the rest of your body will be tired as well.
 Turns out, the physical and mental fatigue affect the same region of your brain.
 This means that if you’re chronically stressed, your muscles may feel tired even before you hit the gym, while the mental fatigue will decrease your overall motivation and ability to push yourself to your limits, lessening the quality of your workout.

 In other words, chronic stress impairs your body’s ability to respond to acute stress, such as exercise, because its resources are pretty much used up.
-A new study published in the Journal of Sport and Exercise Psychology found that mental burnout significantly affected physical performance, including impairing your ability to recover after a strenuous workout and increasing your risk of overtraining.
+A study published in the Journal of Sport and Exercise Psychology found that mental burnout significantly affected physical performance, including impairing your ability to recover after a strenuous workout and increasing your risk of overtraining.
 In addition, research has shown that stress can increase your risk of exercise injury because of the impaired concentration and increased muscle tension.

 3. Stress makes it harder to lose weight